gdrosos/iac-bug-study-artifact/README.md

-# When you Infrastructure is a Buggy Program: Understanding Faults in Infrastructure as Code Ecosystems
+# When your Infrastructure is a Buggy Program: Understanding Faults in Infrastructure as Code Ecosystems

 This is the artifact for the conditionally accepted paper submitted to OOPSLA'24 titled:
 "When you Infrastructure is a Buggy Program: